sadence/open-roaming/README.md

 ##### Testing your deployment

+You must then configure your AP.
+The request are on the port 1812 and the shared secret can be configured in the radsec_apsecret paremeter.

 In order to test whether the installation was successful, you can use bob, the default user via EAP-TTLS from your phone or computer.

 ```